 And at certain momentous occasions, we are definitely thinking about the financial impact of our decisions.
 Do I take a new job or promotion?
 Do I relocate for work or some other personal reason?
 How will I finance or refinance my next or current home?
 Will I do a 15-year or 30-year mortgage?
 Should I participate in my 401k at work?
 If so, how much?
 And do I do pre-tax or Roth?
 Should I choose an HMO/PPO insurance plan or a high deductible plan?
 What do I do if I lose a loved one?
 When can I afford to retire?

-The concept of financial literacy is generally to increase your understanding of any and all financial concepts, basic to advanced.
+The concept of the importance of financial literacy is generally to increase your understanding of any and all financial concepts, basic to advanced.
 Back in 2003, Congress supported the idea of financial literacy for our young.
 That’s somewhat surprising as financial education is not part of typical grade school nor high school programs so the onus is on parents.
 The sooner the education occurs, the better off they’ll be.